Ending The Curse

 Charming Noble, Marquis Bryan von Auerbach has a very difficult problem.
 He has upset a witch.

-While saving lady Kathryn von Stroebel—otherwise known as Rapunzel—and his best friend, Nick von Hohburg from the witch, Vevika Gothel, he burned her most prized possession, the magical hair she’d grown from Rapunzel’s head.
+While saving lady Kathryn von Stroebel—otherwise known as Rapunzel—from the witch, Vevika Gothel, he burned her most prized possession, the magical hair she’d grown from Rapunzel’s head.

 Bryan never expected the witch’s retribution would be so fierce, and powerful even after her death.
 Nor did he expect to find his only ally to be his best friend’s sister, Enrika “Kiki” von Hohburg.
 The one person who witnessed this witch’s revenge.